devalbo/table_differ/README.md

 * Install Python 2.7 from http://www.python.org

-* Get git working (git hub has Git for Windows at http://msysgit.github.io/)
+* Get git working (git hub has Github for Windows at http://windows.github.com/)

 * Make a fork of the table_differ repository in github